-As of June 30, 2014, we maintained a valuation allowance of \$35.4 million against deferred tax assets primarily related to foreign net operating loss carryforwards and capital loss carryforwards.
+As of June 30, 2015, we maintained a valuation allowance of \$32.8 million against deferred tax assets primarily related to Israel and California operating loss carryforwards and Australia capital loss carryforwards.
 These net operating and capital loss carryforwards would result in an income tax benefit if we were to conclude it is more likely than not that the related deferred tax assets will be realized.

-During the three months ended June 30, 2014, the change in our gross unrecognized tax benefits was not material.
-The total amount of gross unrecognized tax benefits was \$29.5 million as of June 30, 2014, all of which would impact our effective tax rate if recognized.
+Our total gross unrecognized tax benefits was \$36.3 million and \$33.1 million as of June 30, 2015 and December 31, 2014, respectively, all of which would impact our effective tax rate if recognized.
 We have elected to recognize interest and penalties related to unrecognized tax benefits as a component of income taxes.
-The change in accrued interest and penalties during the three months ended June 30, 2014, was not material.
+The change in accrued interest and penalties during the three and six months ended June 30, 2015 was not material.
 We do not expect any significant changes to the amount of unrecognized tax benefit within the next twelve months.